 I am a tenured finance professor at the Schulich School of Business at York University in Toronto, where I have been based for over a quarter of a century.
 I am also a member of the graduate faculty in the Department of Mathematics and Statistics.

 I have been a visiting professor of finance at ORT University in Montevideo, Uruguay, a visiting professor in actuarial studies at the University of Leuven, Belgium and a visiting scholar at the Department of Risk Management and Insurance at Wharton, Philadelphia.
-During the 2015/2016 academic year I will be on Sabbatical from York University and plan to spend part of this time visiting the University of New South Wales (Sydney).
+During the 2015/2016 academic year I was on Sabbatical from York University and spent part of this time in Australia, visiting the University of New South Wales (Sydney).

 My day-job at the University revolves around teaching undergraduate, graduate and doctoral students, courses on wealth management, investments, insurance, pensions and retirement planning.
 As part of my academic responsibilities, I publish books, popular articles and technical papers, many of which you can download or link-to from this website.

 Recently I have developed an interest in the history of finance, insurance and pension products, with particular emphasis on England during the (late) 17th and (early) 18th century.
 In 2015 I published: King William’s Tontine: Why the Retirement Annuity of the Future Should Resemble Its Past, with Cambridge University Press.
-My current research revolves around optimal debt management and my next project is very tentatively entitled: The Day The King Defaults.
+My current research revolves around optimal debt management.